Gamify-IT/docs/dev-manuals/architecture/finitequiz/README.md

 # Architecture of Finitequiz

+## Purpose

-Being a single choice question style minigame that lets users choose one correct answer from a bunch of wrong answers.
+Being a single-choice question style minigame that lets users choose one correct answer from a bunch of wrong answers.

 ## Table of Contents
 <!-- TOC -->